How To Keep Your Smart Home Devices Secure & Private?

 Enabling two-factor authentication

 Two-factor authentication (TFA) and multi-factor authentication (MFA) add extra layers of security by requiring two or more types of identification.
 Examples are fingerprints or one-time security code sent to your phone.
-These make it harder for unauthorized users to access your devices, even if they find out one password.
+These make it harder for unauthorised users to access your devices, even if they find out one password.

 Use next-generation firewall